Rethinking Invasive Species Management in Florida

 The boulder rolls back down the hill.

-But here’s the thing:
+But here is the thing:

-We don’t have to play Sisyphus.
+We do not have to play Sisyphus.

 In the early phase of an invasion, a new species might only be in one water body.